INDUCTION: Finite-Structure Concept Synthesis in First-Order Logic: Target Language and Formula Templates

 \subsection{Formula Families}

-Formulas are classified into structural families based on their quantifier pattern and guard structure. \cref{tab:formula_families} describes each family.
+We classify templates into structural families according to quantifier pattern, guard structure, relation usage, and nesting.
+These tags are used both for balanced target selection and for structural error analysis. \cref{tab:formula_families} summarizes the family tags.

-\textbf{Lift-hard patterns.} A formula is classified as \emph{lift-hard} if a binary predicate involving the free variable $x$ appears inside a universally quantified scope.
-For example, $\forall y(\neg R(x,y) \lor \exists z\, S(y,z))$ is lift-hard because $R(x,y)$ appears under $\forall y$.
-These patterns require reasoning about $x$'s relationships across all witnesses, which models frequently fail to generalize correctly.
+\textbf{Lift-hard patterns.} A formula is classified as lift-hard when a binary atom involving the free variable \(x\) appears inside universal scope.
+For example, \(\forall y(\neg R(x,y)\lor \exists z\,S(y,z))\) is lift-hard because \(R(x,y)\) is evaluated under \(\forall y\).
+These formulas require reasoning about all relevant neighbors of \(x\), and they form a targeted stress test for universal relational generalization.